simonmichael/hledger/hledger/hledger.m4.md

 ### Text output

 This is the default: human readable, plain text report output, suitable for viewing with a monospace font in a terminal.
-If the data contains wide characters, use a font and terminal that render those correctly.
+If your data contains unicode or wide characters, you'll need a terminal and font that render those correctly.
+(This can be challenging on MS Windows.)

 Some reports (`register`, `aregister`) will use the width indicated by the `COLUMNS` environment variable.
 If your shell and terminal are working well, they will keep COLUMNS updated as you resize the window.
 So register reports normally will use the full window width.
-When this isn't working or isn't what you want, you can manually set COLUMNS, or use register's `-w`/`--width` option.
+When this isn't working or you want to override it, you can manually set COLUMNS, or use the `-w`/`--width` option.

 Balance reports (`balance`, `balancesheet`, `incomestatement`...) use whatever width they need.
 Multi-period multi-currency reports can often be wider than the window.
-Helpful techniques for this situation include --tree, --depth, --drop, --layout=bare, -V, cur:, --transpose, less, emacs shell, switching to html output, etc.
+Besides using a pager, helpful techniques for this situation include --layout=bare, -V, cur:, --transpose, --tree, --depth, --drop, emacs shell, switching to html output, etc.

 (Help output uses a pager automatically when appropriate, but regular reports do not, currently.)
+#### Colour

-hledger tries to detect ANSI color support and use it when appropriate, currently rather minimally (showing negative numbers in red).
+hledger tries to detect ANSI color and text styling support and use it when appropriate, though currently rather minimally: some reports show negative numbers in red, and help output uses bold text for emphasis.

-You can override it in the usual ways with `--color` or the `NO_COLOR` environment variable.
+You can override this in the usual ways:

+- If the `NO_COLOR` environment variable is set, colour will be disabled by default.
+- Use the `--color/--colour` option with a `yes`/`always` value,
+  or `no`/`never`, to force colour on or off.

+#### Box-drawing

+By default, hledger draws table borders using ascii characters, to minimise the chance of display problems.

+If your terminal and font support box-drawing characters (they probably do), you will probably want to use the `--pretty` flag to show prettier tables.
+This is a good flag to add to your hledger config file.

 ### HTML output

-- HTML output can be styled by an optional `hledger.css` file in the same directory.
+HTML output can be styled by an optional `hledger.css` file in the same directory.

-- HTML output will be UTF-8 encoded.
+HTML output will be UTF-8 encoded.
 If your web browser is showing junk characters, you may need to change its text encoding to UTF-8.
 Eg in Safari, see View -> Text Encoding and Settings -> Advanced -> Default Encoding.

 ### CSV / TSV output

-- In CSV or TSV output, [digit group marks](#digit-group-marks) (such as thousands separators) are disabled automatically.
+In CSV or TSV output, [digit group marks](#digit-group-marks) (such as thousands separators) are disabled automatically.

 ### FODS output